Makue212/Makue212/README.md

 - 👋 Hi, I’m @Makue212
-- 👀 I’m interested in coding and ML developments
+- 👀 Webdesigner , Dev and Deployment management
-- 🌱 I’m currently learning ...ML
+- 🌱 I’m currently discovering power of AI and ML algos
 - 💞️ I’m looking to collaborate on any security related pojects
 - 📫 How to reach me my giuthub
-- 😄 Pronouns: ...Awesome
 - ⚡ Fun fact:

 <!---